zainab-Memon/Learning-React/06-Advanced - Handling Side Effects, Using Reducers & Using the Context API/README.md

 - The correct way to perform the side effect in our User component is as follows:
   - We import useEffect from "react"
   - We call it above the returned JSX in our component
-  - We pass it two arguments: a function and an array
+  - We pass it two arguments: a function and an array of dependencies